The 11 Ingredients Every Prenatal Vitamin Needs

 Folate

-When it comes to prenatal vitamins, folate is one of the most crucial elements to include.
+Folate is one of the most crucial elements to include in a prenatal regimen.
 Taking folate before and during early pregnancy is important for healthy early neural, heart, and face development especially during the first month or two of pregnancy.

 Perelel Differentiator: Many prenatal vitamins use the synthetic form of folate, folic acid, in their formulas.
 But up to 60 percent of women have a gene variation that interferes with their ability to properly metabolize folic acid.
 Translation: Up to 60 percent of women may not be getting enough folate from their prenatals.
 Additionally, research shows that folic acid poses health risks in certain conditions such as megaloblastic anemia and in cases where the liver cannot convert folic acid due to genetic variants or during some pharmacotherapies.
 Because of that, we only use the active form of folate, L-5 methylfolate, in our products.